Counting rational points on smooth quartic and quintic surfaces: Proof of Theorem

 All that is left is to bound the number of rational points in curves of genus $0$ that lie inside $X$.
 If $C\subseteq X$ is a curve of genus $0$, then either $C(K)=\emptyset$ or $C$ is a rational curve.
 In the first case, there is nothing to do.
 In the second case, let $e$ be the degree of $C$.
 Then $1\le e\le d$.
 If $e=1$, then $C$ is a line, and by definition it does not contribute to the calculation of $N_{X^{\prime}}(B)$.
 Suppose $e\ge 2$.
 By \cite[Theorem 1.8]{paredes},

-Since the contribution of a single rational curve of degree $e\ge 2$ is less than $O_{X,K,\varepsilon}(B^{4/3+\varepsilon})$, and since we have $O_d(1)$ possibilities for $e$, we conclude the proof of Theorem \ref{main-result} if we show the following:
+Since the contribution of a single rational curve of degree $e\ge 2$ is less than $O_{K,d,\varepsilon}(B^{4/3+\varepsilon})$, and since we have $O_d(1)$ possibilities for $e$, we conclude the proof of Theorem \ref{main-result} if we show the following:

 \begin{lemma} Let $X\subseteq\P^3$ be a smooth surface of degree $d\ge 4$.
 Fix a positive integer $e$.
-Then $X$ contains finitely many rational plane curves of degree $e$. \end{lemma} \begin{proof} Assume by contradiction that $X$ contains infinitely many rational plane curves of degree $e$.
+Then $X$ contains finitely many rational plane curves of degree $e$.
+Furthermore, the number of such curves is $O_d(1)$. \end{lemma} \begin{proof} Assume by contradiction that $X$ contains infinitely many rational plane curves of degree $e$.
 A plane curve of degree $e$ has arithmetic genus $\frac{(e-1)(e-2)}{2}$, hence the Hilbert polynomial of any such curve is given by